On Lerch's formula for the Fermat quotient: Introduction

 where

-For a detailed exposition in English, see Agoh et al. (\cite{Agoh}, pp. 32--35).
+and it is always assumed that $p$ is sufficiently large that $s(k, N)$ contains at least one element; the provision $j \neq p$ is necessary when $k+1=N$.
+For the background of this result see the historical study by Lepka \cite{Lepka2000}, and for a detailed exposition in English, Agoh \cite{Agoh1996}, and Agoh et al.\ (\cite{AgohDilcherSkula}, pp.\ 32--35).
 In the case of composite $N$, the left-hand side of (\ref{eq:Lerch}) is evaluated using Eisenstein's logarithmetic property $q(ab) = q(a) + q(b)$.
-The fact that the terms in $\lbrace\frac{(p+1)}{2}, p-1\rbrace$ are the mirror-image $\pmod{p}$ of those in $\lbrace 1, \frac{(p-1)}{2}\rbrace$ implies that $s(k, N) \equiv -s(N-1-k, N)$.
+The fact that the terms in $\left\{\frac{(p+1)}{2}, p-1\right\}$ (descending) are the complements $\pmod{p}$ of those in $\left\{ 1, \frac{(p-1)}{2}\right\}$ (ascending) implies that

 For ease of comparison with previous literature, in our final results we usually restrict $k$ so as to be less than $\frac{(p-1)}{2}$, or to be of a particular parity; but in the proofs we use whichever form seems more intelligible or expressive in the given situation.

-As Lerch himself noted, the complementarity of the terms about the middle of the range $\lbrace 1, p-1\rbrace$ leads to considerable simplification of (\ref{eq:Lerch}) above, with $s(\frac{(N-1)}{2}, N)$ vanishing for odd $N$, so that
+As Lerch himself noted, the complementarity of the terms about the middle of the range $\left\{ 1, p-1\right\}$ leads to considerable simplification of (\ref{eq:Lerch}) above, with $s\left(\frac{(N-1)}{2}, N\right)$ vanishing for odd $N$, so that